 (on how Harry Potter changed her view of reading) “Dyslexia is not a pigeonhole to say you can’t do anything.
 It is an opportunity and a possibility to learn differently.
 You have magical brains, they just process differently.
 Don’t feel like you should be held back by it.”

 “Never give up on your dreams.
 Stephanie is a Morning Star School graduate who had big dreams.
-She graduated from UNF this morning, Summa Cum Laude.
-Don’t ever let anyone tell you that you can’t succeed, as a result of your learning disabilities.
+She graduated from UNF, Summa Cum Laude.
+Don’t ever let anyone tell you that you can’t succeed, as a result of your learning differences.
 You can do anything!”